-Litentry Protocol is helping support change that in favour of a user-centric internet with the blockchain.
+Litentry Protocol is helping support change that is in favour of a user-centric internet with the blockchain.

-As you entrust safe-storage of your passwords and online activity data to third parties on the app-centric internet of today, you are often asked to comply with ambiguous and unfair privacy policies handing over control your own data.
-As a result your data is often harvested and used in ways you do not have a say in and which you have not approved of.
+As you entrust safe storage of your passwords and online activity data to third parties on the app-centric internet of today, you are often asked to comply with ambiguous and unfair privacy policies which involves handing over control of your data.
+As a result, your data is often harvested and used in ways you do not have a say in and which you have not approved of.

-Litentry is helping support change that in favor of a user-centric internet with the blockchain.
-That means the internet should driven by the users needs.
+Litentry is helping support change in favor of a user-centric internet with the blockchain.
+That means the internet should be driven by the users' needs.
 As a Litentry user you are in total control of your information and will be able to decide exactly what information is shared with various apps and services.
 You will not be subject to the cost of migration from one application to another or subject to specific terms of a particular app or service.
-The profit generated by the user's data should flow back to you the user, instead of mainly flowing to service providers/companies, this is made possible by woning your own data and not being subject to the restrictions and applications lockins that are so familiar with Internet 2.0.
+The profit generated by the user's data should flow back to you the user, instead of mainly flowing to service providers/companies, this is made possible by owning your own data and not being subject to the restrictions and application lockins that we are so familiar with on Internet 2.0.
 With Litentry and Internet 3.0 you will be able to ensure that you only provide your user data when you want to and that you are rewarded if/when you supply your data to any advertiser or service provider.

-Litentry includes an identity-based network and related tools, as a whole it consists of a decentralized identity authentication and user activity data management infrastructure.
+Litentry includes an identity-based network and its' related tools, as a whole it consists of decentralized identity authentication and user activity data management infrastructure.

 Litentry is built on Substrate, and as such Litentry inherits the leading edge technologies of the Blockchain industry.
 Litentry aim to be one of the first Parachains of Polkadot Network and as such benefit from this thriving cross-chain ecosystem and Polkadot's shared security.

 Users get back the control of access history and privacy data generated in the apps or services.
 And their identities are kept anonymous and independent from each other.